Computer Sciences Professor Wins Highest Honor in the Field

 Emerson received a bachelor's degree in mathematics from The University of Texas at Austin, and a doctor's degree in applied mathematics from Harvard University.

-For more information, contact: Nancy Hatchett, Department of Electrical & Computer Engineering, Cockrell School of Engineering, 512-471-7504.
+For more information, contact: Nancy Hatchett, Department of Electrical & Computer Engineering, Cockrell School of Engineering College of Engineering, 512-471-7504.